BVF Mission Statement

 To provide the resources to empower people of diverse cultural backgrounds to help themselves and improve their quality of life, while actively protecting the environment and its surroundings eco-systems.

 Beyond Visions Foundation (BVF) is a dynamic grassroots intermediary foundation that was established in the U.S. Virgin Islands on November 14, 1997.
 Our founding board comprised nine culturally diverse members representing a strong mix of conservative and progressive values.
 These exceptional individuals came from various sectors, including academia, government, and public housing.
-Despite the elite environment around them, they remained determined to create an organization capable of overcoming the political, economic, and social barriers that impede genuine progress.
-BVF was formed to drive meaningful systemic change and to actively pursue transformation in the communities we serve.

 What Our Logo Means